Dhananjaya Y. Chandrachud: Personal liberty

-Chandrachud authored the judgment through which bail was granted to Arnab Goswami, the Editor In-Chief of Republic TV, who had been arrested by the Mumbai police in connection with a suicide of an individual and his mother, who claimed that Goswami had not paid him money which was owed for certain contract work.
-Through his judgment, Chandrachud noted that the High Court of Bombay had failed to prima facie evaluate whether a case of abetment of suicide was made against Goswami.
+Chandrachud authored the judgment which granted bail to Arnab Goswami, the editor-in-chief of Republic TV, who had been arrested by the Mumbai Police in connection with the suicide of an individual and his mother, who claimed Goswami had not paid him money owed for certain contract work.
+In his judgment, Chandrachud noted that the High Court of Bombay had failed to prima facie evaluate whether a case of abetment of suicide was made against Goswami.
 Finding that prima facie no such offence was made out from the facts of the matter, the Supreme Court held that he would be entitled to bail.
 In an important section on "Human liberty and the role of Court", Chandrachud noted that it was important to ensure that criminal law did not become a tool for selective harassment of citizens.
 Underscoring the importance of bail, the Court held: